julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 For a deeper look into how land, livestock, and lineage were bound into one cycle of creation, explore **[Old World Fertility Magic: Land, Animals & Ancestral Life-Force](/old-world-fertility-magic/)**.
 It is a broader ancestral map of how magic moved through soil, hearth, and body.

+If you are looking for a more structured, step-by-step path rather than individual rituals, explore the **[Fertility Magic Guidebook: A 4-Month Folk System for Conception & Sacred Creation](https://wildwitchherbs.gumroad.com/l/fertility-magic)**.

+Inside, you’ll find a complete 4-month journey weaving together fertility rituals, herbal wisdom, ancestral practices, moon-cycle work, and sacred ceremonies designed to guide you through each stage of the process.

 ---

 ## 1. Moon Bathing for Womb Awakening